 Museum & Gift Shop Hours:

-There are exhibits about the Steamship “Tarpon” which served the city with weekly visits from 1902 to 1937 and the amazing tale of the men who survived the deadly wreck.
-There is a tribute to our local heroes including baseball great Buck O’Neil and fascinating exhibit on the history of “Salt”.
+There is a tribute to our local heroes and notables including a display of some military veterans with ties to Carrabelle and to baseball great and Hall of Famer Buck O’Neil.
 The Museum is a member of the Florida Trail of Indian Heritage featuring information and documentation of Carrabelle's First People - the Apalachee Indians who lived here from 150- 900 AD.
 There is a diorama of the Civil War skirmish in Carrabelle when the Union blockade ship sent 2 gun boats up the river where they encountered the feisty Carrabelle Irregulars who were ready to defend the city and their homes.
 Research and genealogy files are available to the public.

 The Carrabelle History Museum is funded, in part, by the Franklin County Tourist Development Council.